fanxiule/CRD_Fusion/README.md

                --occ_detection
 ```

+It is assumed that the pretrained weights are saved in `models/SceneFlow`.
 The tensorboard event is saved in `models/eval_SceneFlow` or other directory specified by `--log_dir` and `--model_name`.

-Change `--dataset` and `--checkpt` accordingly to evaluate on KITTI 2012/2015.
-For KITTI datasets,
+To perform evaluation on the validation split of KITTI 2012/2015 datasets, change `--dataset` to `kitti2012` or `kitti2015`,
-set `--resized_height` to 376 and `--resized_width` to 1248.
+change `--checkpt` to `models/KITTI2012` or `models/KITTI2015`.
+Lastly, set `--resized_height` to 376 and `--resized_width`
+to 1248.

-The provided pretrained models for KITTI 2012/2015 have been trained using `kitti2012_full`
+<strong>Note</strong>: The provided pretrained models for KITTI 2012/2015 have been trained using `kitti2012_full`
 or `kitti2015_full`.
 Setting `--dataset` to `kitti2012` or `kitti2015` will evaluate the model on the validation split
 of the training images, which will lead to biased results.

 ## Prediction

 Run the following command to make predictions on KITTI 2012/2015 test set.
 After executing the command below, the frame
 rate of the pipeline will be printed out.
-The frame rate includes both the confidence generation step and forward passes
+The frame rate includes both the confidence generation step and forward pass
 of our CRD-Fusion network.

 ```